e-mail: bok@dhit.pl

 Apart from immense strength, neodymium magnets have the following advantages:

-• Wide application in advanced technologically fields – are used in hard drives, electric drive mechanisms, medical apparatus or other advanced devices.
+• Wide application in advanced technologically fields – find application in HDD drives, electric drive mechanisms, medical devices or very advanced devices.

 Disadvantages of neodymium magnets:

-• Health risk to health from tiny fragments of magnets pose a threat, when accidentally ingested, which becomes significant in the context of children's health.
-Additionally, small elements of these devices can be problematic in medical diagnosis in case of swallowing.
+• Potential hazard to health from tiny fragments of magnets are risky, if swallowed, which is crucial in the aspect of protecting young children.
+It's also worth noting that small elements of these magnets can hinder the diagnostic process in case of swallowing.

 If you have a nickel allergy, avoid contact with neodymium magnets.